OpenFreeEnergy/alchemiscale/docs/deployment.rst

 ============================

 ..
 Note:: This is a guide on how to setup a fresh EC2 x86_64 instance running a Amazon Linux 2023 AMI.
-   These steps should generally work for other Linux distributions, but may require some modifcation e.g. the package manager may be ``apt`` instead of ``dnf``.
+   These steps should generally work for other Linux distributions, but may require some modification e.g. the package manager may be ``apt`` instead of ``dnf``.

 Once connected to the instance, run the following commands::